IBM Power microprocessors: POWER4

 The POWER4 merged the 32/64 bit PowerPC instruction set and the 64-bit PowerPC AS instruction set from the Amazon project to the new PowerPC v.2.0 specification, unifying IBM's RS/6000 and AS/400 families of computers.
 Besides the unification of the different platforms, POWER4 was also designed to reach very high frequencies and have large on-die L2 caches.
-It is the first commercially available multi-core processor and came in single-die versions as well as in four-chip multi-chip modules.
+It is the first commercially available multi-core processor, and came in single-die versions and in four-chip multi-chip modules.
 In 2002, IBM also made a cost- and feature-reduced version of the POWER4 called PowerPC 970 by Apple's request.